 Grime exists as a contorted amalgamation, almost a Dorian Grayesque reflection of a defunct British society.
 It is this complex crisis of identity that provides the greatest headwinds for each of the young men pictured.
 Despite that Craig manages to capture a sense of ‘chance’, hope and opportunity.

 Taken in two different locations over a six-month period, Recording In Progress does not seek to exaggerate, simplify, confine, scapegoat nor demean.
-The series listens and empathises; the series isn’t in the business of appeasing fetishists.
+The series listens and empathises; it is not in the business of appeasing fetishists.
 We need more good listeners who happen to be excellent photographers.
 We need more people like Craig Bernard.